-Prior to ArtsPond, for more than a decade I was a respected freelance arts manager, producer, and development consultant supporting small to mid-sized performing, media, literary, disability, and community-engaged artists and organizations including Dance Umbrella of Ontario, Kaeja d’Dance, Dreamwalker Dance, lbs/sq”, hum dansoundart, Queer Arts Festival, and many more.
+Prior to ArtsPond, for more than a decade I was a respected freelance arts manager, producer, and development consultant supporting small to mid-sized performing, media, literary, disability, and community-engaged artists and organizations.
+Roles included Dance Umbrella of Ontario, Kaeja d’Dance, Dreamwalker Dance, lbs/sq”, hum dansoundart, Queer Arts Festival, and many more.
 I also worked or consulted with larger organizations and institutions including The Banff Centre, Workman Arts, Blue Metropolis, Business for the Arts, and others.
 I am currently engaged in two personal research projects on arts management and digital transformation practices supported by Canada Council for the Arts.
 I have also researched futures on international artist representation in dance and shared charitable platforms with the support of Ontario Arts Council.

-To date, I have successfully raised $1.1 million from the Digital Strategy Fund at Canada Council for the Arts for my work in digital literacy, platform and alliance-building across Canada.
+To date, I have successfully raised $1.6 million from the Digital Strategy Fund at Canada Council for the Arts for my work in digital knowledge, ecosystem, and platform-building across Canada.
 I was recognized with the Humberto Santos Award in Business and Administration in 2006 and Toronto Arts Council’s Leaders Lab in 2019 and Wolf Willow’s Positive Deviants in 2021-22.
 I am currently a mentor to young leaders from arts management, information technology, and urban design programs at Humber College, University of Toronto, Ryerson University, and more.
 I have also recently collaborated with many organizations to develop their strategies for digital transformation, including Brick: A Literary Journal, Citadel + Co, Musicworks, and The Dance Current, among others.